The underlying philosophy of The Geneva School of Manhattan is the time-proven method of classical learning.

 Rhetoric phase Students further develop their use of grammar and logic in order to articulate their opinions clearly and persuasively.

-Classical education is the outgrowth of history but all educational methods are grounded in time and place; we are grounded in 21st century New York City.
-We seek to use this time tested method in order for our students to not only understand Jerusalem, Athens, Rome or London nor to merely hear words like goodness, truth, beauty, justice, liberty, equality but also to rightly understand and apply universal truth to their own lives in the classrooms, parks, museums, and subways they frequent in the city.
+We seek to use this time-tested method in order for our students to not only understand Jerusalem, Athens, Rome or London, nor to merely hear words like goodness, truth, beauty, justice, liberty, equality, but also to rightly appropriate universal truth to their own lives and in their own city.

 At The Geneva School of Manhattan, we place a special emphasis on our students’ ability to read great books for themselves and to evaluate, question, discuss, present, debate and—yes—teach based on their own ability and curiosity.
 This is initiated through The Great Books reading groups that start in Kindergarten and come to its full consummation when our Eighth Grade students defend their thesis papers at our annual Cicero’s Podium.

 In keeping with the classical method, we integrate subjects of history, literature, language, mathematics, science, art, and music.
 With this integration of classical method and robust curriculum, our students become apt communicators and acquire a love of learning.